Nikon auto focus wide-angle lenses

 Most of the lenses reviewed below have manual focus versions as well.
 Details about their construction and performance can be found in the relevant chapter on this web site.
 All lenses mentioned in this chapter can be used on nearly all Nikon SLR cameras, no matter what the size of the film or sensor format is.
 Using these lenses on a APS reflex camera or a digital reflex camera with a DX sensor a crop factor of ± 1.5 has to be respected.
-The wide-angle effect of lenses with a short focal length will be lost; on the other hand lenses with a focal length of 24 - 35 mm. can be used as a standard lens or/and for snapshots.
-All lenses have the famous F-mount, thus having an aperture ring with the aperture data visible in the viewfinders of the older manual Nikon SLR cameras.
-Although all lenses are featuring auto focus all lenses have a relatively wide focusing ring for easy manual focusing.
+The wide-angle effect of lenses with a short focal length will be lost; on the other hand: lenses with a focal length of 24 - 35 mm. can be used as a standard lens or/and for snapshots on any DX-camera.
+Most lenses have the famous F-mount, thus having an aperture ring with the aperture data visible in the viewfinders of the older manual Nikon SLR cameras.
+The modern lenses with the G-mount can be used on a limited number of older cameras.
+Although all lenses are featuring auto focus, all (F and G-) lenses have a relatively wide focusing ring for easy manual focusing.
 Finally, all lenses mentioned here have the (´D´) distance data transfer, which makes them usable with all sophisticated Nikon flash programs.

 AF-Nikkor 2.8/14 mm.
 ED

 This beautiful lens was introduced early 2000.
 It is a very strong (nearly all metal) and relatively heavy (670 gram) lens with an optical construction of 14 elements in 12 groups.
 2 elements are so called hybrid aspheric elements and one element is made of ED-glass.
 The lens features ´rear focusing´, super integrated coating, distance data transfer and has a 27mm.-filter ring at the back.
-The 35mm.-equivalent of this 114° lens is 21 mm. (= 92°); still a wide-angle.
-Needless to say that this lovely lens produces needle-sharp images at all apertures down to 20 cm.
+The 35mm.-equivalent of this 114° lens on a Nikon DX-camera is 21 mm. (= 92°); still a wide-angle.
+Needless to say that this lovely lens produces needle-sharp images at all apertures down to as close as 20 cm.

 AF-Nikkor 2.8/18 mm.